Kazi-Aidah/dayble-calendar/README.md

 Like Month view, but focused on a single week.
 You can enable “Weekly Notes” to add a small textarea for reminders or quick notes.

 ### 3 Day View
 Shows a timetable-style layout with three columns.
-Use the `<>` buttons to move between dates for precise control.
-The current time label appears here, and you can dim past events from the Interface section in settings.
+Use the `<` `>` buttons to move between dates for precise control.
+The current time label appears here, and you can adjust the dim of past events from the Interface section in settings.

 You can click on the day date to add an all day event, or just drag your normal events into the all day section.
 ![](assets/click-date.gif)